YahooArchive/YaraParser/README.md

 # NOTES

 ## A Useful Trick to Improve Performance
-It is shown that replacing all numbers (integers and floating points), with a dummy token (e.g. <num>) helps the accuracy in _some treebanks but not always_.
+It is shown that replacing all numbers (integers and floating points), with a dummy token (e.g. \<num\>) helps the accuracy in _some treebanks but not always_.
 If you want to try that idea, simply replace the numbers in your training, development and test data with that dummy token.

 ## Memory size
 For very large training sets, you may need to increase the java memory heap size by -Xmx option; e.g. java -Xmx3g jar/YaraParser.jar ...

 ## Technical Details
 This parser is an implementation of the arc-eager dependency model [Nivre, 2004] with averaged structured Perceptron [Collins, 2002].
 The feature setting is from Zhang and Nivre [2011].
-The model can be trained with early update strategery [Collins and Roark, 2004] or max-violation update [Huang et al., 2012].
-Oracle search for training is done with dynamic oracles [Goldberg and Nivre, 2013].
-Choosing the best oracles in the dynamic oracle can be done via latent structured Perceptron [Sun et al., 2013].
+The model can be trained with early update strategy [Collins and Roark, 2004] or max-violation update [Huang et al., 2012].
+Oracle search for training is done with either dynamic oracles [Goldberg and Nivre, 2013] or original static oracles.
+Choosing the best oracles in the dynamic oracle can be done via latent structured Perceptron [Sun et al., 2013] and also randomly.
+The dummy root token can be placed in the end or in the beginning of the sentence [Ballesteros and Nivre, 2013].
+When the dummy root token is placed in the beginning, tree constraints are applied [Nivre and Fernández-González, 2014].

 __[References]__

+__[Ballesteros and Nivre, 2013]__ Ballesteros, Miguel, and Joakim Nivre.
+"Going to the roots of dependency parsing."
+Computational Linguistics 39.1 (2013): 5-13.

 __[Collins, 2002]__ Collins, Michael.
 "Discriminative training methods for hidden markov models: Theory and experiments with perceptron algorithms."
 Proceedings of the ACL-02 conference on Empirical methods in natural language processing-Volume 10.
 Association for Computational Linguistics, 2002.